samthiele/freibergVFT/fg_tour/md/russian/joints_en.md

 ---

-**Discussion point:** *Older works on the Freiberg district suggest that the intersection angle between this biotite foliation and the epithermal veins were an important control on thickness and grade.
-Is this plausible / likely? *
+**Discussion point:** *Older studies of the Freiberg district suggest that the intersection angle between this biotite foliation and the epithermal veins were an important control on thickness and grade.
+Is this plausible / likely?*

 ---